It’s six months since I embarked upon the Digital Mums’ Community Manager Programme. So what? Here’s what!

 In February I was all adrift and talking a lot about fish.
 I was just embarking upon my journey to become a Social Media Community Manager, courtesy of the training program run by the critically acclaimed Digital Mums.

 Six months later and I emerge, knowing my reach from my spread, my goals from my metrics, and my backside from my bonce when it comes to all things social media.

 Hopes and dreams of a career that could accommodate the fact I had children were being perpetually squished.
 Joining Digital Mums allowed me to take back some control over my future work/life destiny.
 With that control came happiness.

-…of working for myself, of if I can go it alone, of not being within that rigid office based environment which is comforting despite being restrictive but….
+…of working for myself, or if I can go it alone, of not being within that rigid office based environment which is comforting despite being restrictive but….

 For six months I have been surrounded by women who have never questionned whether or not I can do this.
 They’ve just asked me to try, righted me when I’ve wobbled, and huzzah’d when things have gone well.
 Who wouldn’t be brave with that support?

 I can make work work for me.
-I can deliver, indeed exceed expectations.
+I can deliver.
 I can do this around sports days, chicken pox, swimming lessons and two loads of laundery per day.
 Minimum.

 I know I can work independently, ‘cos I just did.

 I’m not alone